 A subevent pipe is a shared memory segment (possibly even sitting in another VME module).
-It is used to pass subevents (also called fragments) from the readout (m\read\meb) to the collector (m\collector or m\ds), or from one collector to another collector (running on another processor, via shared memory).
-The (final) collector or the receiving m\dr is responsible for formatting the (several) fragments of each subsystem into a full event.
-This
+It is used to pass subevents (also called fragments) from the readout (m_read_meb) to the collector (m_collector or m_ds), or from one collector to another collector (running on another processor, via shared memory).
+The (final) collector or the receiving m_dr is responsible for formatting the (several) fragments of each subsystem into a full event.
+This is also where the event number is inserted.
+(In the pipes, events only have

-&lt;sup>1In each MBS system, one trigger module is designated as master.
+1In each MBS system, one trigger module is designated as master.
 When several systems, having separate dead-time domains, are loosely coupled together with time-stamps, each domain has its own master.
 The capability to handle such an additional system combination layer is not dealt with further in this write-up; its mechanics are straight-forward.

-&lt;sup>2It is also possible to run the system such that e.g. only each nth trigger causes an interrupt, provided the DAMs have multi-event buffering capabilities.
+2It is also possible to run the system such that e.g. only each nth trigger causes an interrupt, provided the DAMs have multi-event buffering capabilities.

-&lt;sup>3Programs making up the MBS system generally have the prefix $m-$ , and $f-$ denote functions within the source.
+3Programs making up the MBS system generally have the prefix m- , and f- denote functions within the source.

-&lt;sup>4Direct access to the subevent pipes is possible if it is a single system, or for systems connected with a common databus, e.g. VSB or VME.
+4Direct access to the subevent pipes is possible if it is a single system, or for systems connected with a common databus, e.g. VSB or VME.